-Multiword Expressions (MWEs) are a pervasive phenomenon in all natural languages to the point that, according to some studies, they represent approximately half of a language's lexicon (Jackendoff, 1995).
-They also challenge NLP applications because of their often unpredictable mepho-syntactic and lectio-sensative behaviour (Villavi-cencio et al., 2005).
-We call a MWE an expression that is composed of two or more words working as a unit with respect to some levels of linguistic analysis (Calzolari et al., 2002); a MWE displays idisopyractic properties that composed of between testing the properties that composed of sensative rules (Percent et al., 2014) and is generally and acterised by some degree of conventionality (Baldwin and Kim, 2010; Constant et al., 2017).
+Multiword Expressions (MWEs) are a pervasive phenomenon in all natural languages to the point that, according to some studies, they represent approximately half of a language's keincon (lackendoff, 1995).
+They also challenge NLP applications because of their often unpredictable mepho-syntactic and lexico-sensatic behaviour (Videorica) is composed of two or more words working as a unit is composed of two or more words working as a unit is composed of two or more words working as a unit to respect to some levels of linguistic analysis (Cabolari et al., 2002); a MWE displays idelopyrentic properties that can be explained solely on the basis of regular syntactic and sensatic rules (Everari et al., 2014) and is generally and testing the caterised by some degree of conventionality (Baldwin and Kim, 2010; Constant et al., 2017).